aoloe/scribus-manual-installing/NOTES.md

 http://pages.uoregon.edu/koch/

-Scribus should recognize it on the next start.
+Scribus should recognize it on the next start (I've tested it and it was recognized!).

 ## Adding fonts